RmViana/routeasy-challenge/README.md

 [x] The correct pin is beeing removed according to the selected delivery.

-[x] The "Remove All" option only clears the table and the map when de delete operation has been successful.
+[x] The "Remove All" option only clears the table and the map when the delete operation has been successful.

 ---
 ### Description: